atshepard/project-kain/README.md

 ### Installation

-Create a database named project_kain.
+Create a database named "project_kain".

 The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.